-- 9. This report and all associated policies and strategies set out clearly the parameters the council must work within.
-It is important that the council follows the approved treasury management strategy which is designed to safeguard the council's finances by managing its risk exposure. - 10.
+- 12. This report and all associated policies and strategies set out clearly the parameters the council must work within.
+It is important that the council follows the approved treasury management strategy which is designed to help protect the council's finances by managing its risk exposure. - 13.
 In the last few years investment income has fallen due to lower interest rates.
 In the medium term interest rates are expected to remain low.
-According to latest forecasts from Capita Asset Services, the council's treasury advisors, a rise in interest rates is not expected until June 2019 and any rises in rates are expected to be slow and gradual given the continued uncertainty in the economy.
+The Bank of England's Monetary Policy Committee increased interest rates by 0.25 per cent in November 2017 and has hinted that rates could rise further in 2018.
+Any rate rises are expected to be slow and gradual given the continued uncertainty in the economy - 14.
 The table below gives an estimate of the investment income achievable for the next five years.

-Table 1: Medium term investment income forecast 2017/18 2018/19 2019/20 2020/21 2021/22 £000 £000 £000 £000 £000 Forecast as at January 2017 464 390 434 491 517
+Table 1: Medium term investment income forecast 2018/19 2019/20 2020/21 2021/22 2022/23 £000 £000 £000 £000 £000 Forecast as at December 2017 450 469 452 412 372

-11. The 2017/18 budget setting report and medium term financial plan will take into account the latest projections of anticipated investment income.
+The 2018/19 budget setting report and medium term financial plan will take into account the latest projections of anticipated investment income.